President & CEO

 During her career in philanthropy, Janine has served in leadership roles at The Arthur M. Blank Family Foundation, where she worked as vice president of education programs, and the Ewing Marion Kauffman Foundation, where she was vice president of community building and philanthropy.

 Janine serves on the Board of Directors of Independent Sector and on the United Philanthropy Forum's Racial Equity Committee.
-Her previous board service includes the United Philanthropy Forum (formerly the Forum of Regional Associations of Grantmakers) and the National Center for Family Philanthropy.
-She also serves on the Steering Committee of the Georgia Grantmakers Alliance (GGA), the Advisory Committee for the Foundation Center in Atlanta, and the Mayor’s Advisory Board on Homelessness.
+Her previous board service includes the United Philanthropy Forum (formerly the Forum of Regional Associations of Grantmakers), the National Center for Family Philanthropy and the Mayor's Advisory Board on Homelessness in Atlanta.
+She also serves on the Steering Committee of the Georgia Grantmakers Alliance (GGA), the Advisory Committee for the Foundation Center in Atlanta, and the Steering Committee guiding the Bechtel Foundation's research into resiliency.
 She is a co-founder and former chair of Grantmakers for Effective Organizations (GEO).
 She has presented at various conferences, including those held by Independent Sector and the Council on Foundations.
 In 2015, she was named one of America’s Top 20 Women in Philanthropy and Civic Engagement by Michael Chatman, one of America’s leading advocates for philanthropy on social media.
 In 2017, she was named an Arthur Vining Davis Foundations Aspen Fellow.
+She was featured in The Chronicle of Philanthropy's July 2019 cover story, Leaders of Color Speak Out, co-authored a November 2019 op-ed published in The Chronicle, and has been interviewed for articles in Inside Philanthropy and other publications.

 Contact Janine Lee at email@example.com.